 To put it simply: therapy is about you and your needs.
 It is my job to make sure you feel safe, comfortable, validated, and affirmed.
 Therapy is different from talking to your loved ones because it is solely about you.
 You don't have to worry about me, my feelings, or my opinions on the matter.
 It is my job to guide you to where you'd like to go and what you'd like to discuss/explore.
 Together, we will explore hopes and goals you'd like to achieve in sessions and we will go from there.

 Is my information confidential?

 Communications between a client and therapist are completely confidential.
 No information is disclosed without prior written permission from the client.
 However, there are some exceptions required by law to this rule.
 I am required by law to report to the authorities the following circumstances:

 If I suspect that an individual may be involved in child abuse or dependent adult or elder abuse.

 If a client is threatening serious bodily harm to another person.

-Is it possible to use Skype for sessions?
+Is it possible to use Zoom for sessions?